Keziawest247/Voice-Recognition-Project/README.md

 # Steps in progress:
 - Make sure the prerecorded harvard.wav audio file is in the right format on Pycharm to correctly upload the audio file.

--Place the audio in the project directory
+- Place the audio in the project directory

--Set up Pycharm to access the file with project interpreter set up and required libraries installed pydub and speech_recogntion.
+- Set up Pycharm to access the file with project interpreter set up and required libraries installed pydub and speech_recogntion.

 # Acknowledgments